rabsym/mailpilerorg-site/_posts/2023-10-19-administering-piler.md

              );
 ```

+### Attachments content indexing

+By default attachment content indexing is enabled and works whenever you have the needed tools in your system (catdoc, pdftotext, unrtf, tnef, xlhtml).

+In the case you don't take advantage of this feature you could easily disable it reducing index size and maybe improving search performance.

+For doing it set ```extract_attachments=0``` in ```piler.conf```.
+You may use the pilertest utility with an email having eg. a pdf attachment before and after to verify this settings.

 ### How to make a custom skin to piler? (obsoleted)

 Copy the style-default.css file, then edit it, eg.